 - Do you accept every online recommendation, friend request and group invitation?

-- Do you save files whereever you have space on your Desktop?
+- Do you save files wherever you have space on your desktop?

 - Do you save or bookmark articles to read later but never do?